Introduction to Bayesian Statistics using R

 The emphasis in this course is on practical data analysis, although the essential theory will be outlined.
 Examples are drawn from a range of scientific disciplines.

 All training is online and will be delivered live each day between 09:00 and 17:30 (GMT+1).
 Delivery platform: Zoom, which may be freely accessed.
 Questions may be asked using Zoom's chat box.
 Note our online courses are delivered by a team of two presenters, meaning at least one presenter is always available to provide additional support.
 During presentations, the team member who is not speaking can take questions in addition to the presenter.
+We also use Zoom meetings rather than webinars to encourage further interaction during an online course.

 Who Should Attend?